Skip to content

 Important Notes

-- Reporting: The displayed result is intended to support the corresponding MCR component feeding the applicable S.28.01.01 or S.28.02.01 reporting view.[6][7]
+• Reporting: The displayed result is intended to support the corresponding MCR component for the applicable S.28.01.01 or S.28.02.01 reporting view.[6][7]

 Sources